 There are 2 ways to get to Ollantaytambo, one to the north by the town of Pisac and another shorter to the south, by the town of Chinchero.
 You can board small buses to Ollantaytambo at Pavitos Street in Cusco; These will cost S / 15 (US $ 4).
 They arrive until the Main Square of Ollantaytambo (with an intermediate stop in the Town of Urubamba).
 The trip takes about 1 hour and 30 minutes.

-The District of Ollantaytambo is a mandatory train stop, from Cusco to Machu Picchu.
-The train station is located on the banks of the Urubamba River.
-You can reach the village on a paved highway, which runs from Cusco, crossing the Sacred Valley of the Incas.
+The town of Ollantaytambo is a must-see if you go to Machu Picchu by train; You will find the station of Ollantaytambo on the banks of the Urubamba River, the highway runs from Cusco and crosses the Sacred Valley of the Incas.

 What to do in Ollantaytambo?